 Our business is subject to numerous risks, as discussed more fully in the section entitled "Risk Factors" immediately following this prospectus summary.
-At March 31, 2013 we had an accumulated deficit of \$140.8 million and held cash and cash equivalents of \$6.9 million.
-We believe that these resources, the net proceeds of \$4.5 million from the offering completed on June 10, 2013, and the cash to be generated from expected product sales will be sufficient to meet our projected operating requirements into the second quarter of 2014.
+At June 30, 2014 we had an accumulated deficit of \$150.0 million and held cash and cash equivalents of \$13.7 million.
+During June 2014 we completed an equity offering which raised gross proceeds totaling \$8.0 million.
+We believe that these resources and the cash to be generated from expected product sales will be sufficient to meet our projected operating requirements for at least the next twelve months.
 We continue to face significant challenges and uncertainties and, as a result, our available capital resources may be consumed more rapidly than currently expected.
-Accordingly, in the future we will need to raise additional funds to support our operating and capital needs.
+Accordingly, we will need to raise additional funds to support our operating and capital needs beyond the next twelve months.
 However, we may not be able to secure such financing in a timely manner or on favorable terms, if at all.
 Without additional funds, we may be forced to delay, scale back or eliminate some of our sales and marketing efforts, research and development activities, or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.